Pre-departure information

 Approximate weight full with clothing: 15‐20 kgs

 Both items come with a leather shoulder strap & luggage tag.
-Please contact us for further details and to purchase.
+Please click here to purchase or contact us for further details and assistance.

 CHARTER FLIGHT LUGGAGE LIMITS